 Pool Stores advise high levels of phosphates promote algae growth and they have the phosphate remover treatment to add to your pool that will solve the problem.
 High phosphates in pool water may not be a control problem.
 Pool care involves chlorine and chlorine prevents algae growth in swimming pools.

-As many years as I have been taking care of my in-ground pool, I have never witnessed a high Phosphate result on my testing equipment.
+As long as I have been caring for my in-ground pool, I have never witnessed a high Phosphate result on my testing equipment.
 At least where it causes mischief such as turning the swimming pool water green from algae.

 Although I knew coming from Water and Wastewater Treatment that higher levels of Phosphates and phosphorus types have the potential to feed and encourage algae growth phosphates are not toxic or harmful in your swimming pools.
-In fact, Phosphates are necessary for the environment in the life cycle not in your pool chemistry but there are many things that don’t belong in your swimming pool.
+Phosphates are necessary for the environment in the life cycle not in your pool chemistry but many things don’t belong in your swimming pool.

 What are the Red Cross Temperature Guidelines for Swimming Pools?